 How Does it Work?

-We use the latest concrete scanning radar technology, a safer alternative to X-rays.
+We use the latest concrete scanning radar technology, which is a safer alternative to X-rays.
 Our specialized concrete scanning Ground Penetrating Radar (GPR) equipment is coupled with computer technology to provide fast, reliable information on-site within moments of the scan.
 GPR technology performs concrete scans on floors, walls, or ceilings to locate rebar pipes, tension cables, conduits, or any other commodity within or beneath the concrete surface.

 Why Do I Need Concrete Scanning?

 For structural analysis, our concrete scanning service is a valuable tool which can help engineers to analyze and assess appropriate remedial solutions for concrete structural defects.
 During the construction phase of a project, it is important to practice proper safety techniques because cutting or drilling through concrete without knowing the location of reinforcement can damage post-tension cables and compromise the structural integrity of the building.
-Our certified concrete scanning technicians can help crews navigate through a slab without damaging any structural elements such as a conduit, rebar, post-tension cables, etc.
+Our certified concrete scanning technicians can help crews navigate through a slab without damaging any structural elements such as conduits, rebar, post-tension cables, etc.

 Can you measure the concrete thickness?

 Yes, GPR is capable of measuring the approximate thickness of concrete, however we have additional tools we deploy to retrieve this information as well.
 Please let us know in advance if you require this data.

 Can you see exact rebar size and/or spacing?